endless-sky/endless-sky-wiki/CreatingMissions.md

 This specifies a single ship as an NPC.
 The first argument is the model type (or named variant), such as "Falcon", or "Star Barge (Armed)".
 The second is the ship's name.

 If you want to customize an NPC (for example, having it start out with a particular cargo), you will need to define a variant of the ship and then reference that variant here.
 Placing the entire ship definition within the NPC definition is supported (because that is how NPC ships are loaded from a saved game) but will not work properly if the ship definition contains any outfits that are not defined yet when the mission definition is parsed.
+When loading NPCs from saved games, the rest of the game data has finished loading, but this is not otherwise guaranteed.

 ```html
 fleet <name> [<count>]